Discrete Latent Structure in Neural Networks: Roadmap

 \section{Roadmap}

-Before getting into the matter of latent variable learning, in \cref{chapter:struct} we revisit the tools of the trade of (supervised) structure prediction; they will prove essential for the latent case as well.
-In \cref{chapter:relax} we explore a deterministic approach to learning latent structure, using a fundamental tool in machine learning, namely \emph{relaxation}, at the cost of partially abandoning discreteness.
+Before getting into the matter of discrete latent structure, in \cref{chapter:struct} we revisit the tools of the trade of (supervised) structure prediction; they will prove essential for the latent case as well.

+The central \cref{chapter:relax,chapter:surrogate,chapter:expectation} form the main part of our text, covering three different directions to take for learning deep networks with discrete latent structure.
+In \cref{chapter:relax} we explore a deterministic approach to learning latent structure, using a fundamental \emph{relaxation} strategy, at the cost of partially abandoning discreteness.
 Then, in \cref{chapter:surrogate} we discuss a range of methods that regain discreteness by introducing a gap between the learning objective and the desired model.
-Finally, in \cref{chapter:expectation} we study strategies for approximately minimizing the true stochastic objective, allowing for the most flexible latent structure models, at a controllable computational cost.
+Finally, in \cref{chapter:expectation} we study strategies for approximately minimizing the true stochastic objective, allowing for the most flexible latent structure models, at a controllable computational cost. \Cref{chapter:conclusions} summarizes the field and provides a table of various trade-offs and applicability of the discussed methods, along with pointers to prominent libraries.